Summer Student Specific FAQs

 What type of financial aid can I receive for summer?

 You must first fill out an Application for Summer Financial Aid to be eligible for aid.
 Summer aid is generally offered in the form of loans (except for Pell eligible students--see below).
-Assuming you are enrolled at least half-time (6 credits) and you have not exhausted all of your Federal Stafford eligibility then you will be awarded a Stafford loan.
+Assuming you are enrolled at least half-time (6 credits) and you have not exhausted all of your Federal Stafford eligibility then you will be offered a Stafford loan.
 If you have no additional Stafford eligibility remaining, you may finance your summer classes through a private loan by contacting the respective lender.
 If you identify another lender offering private loans, Rider will gladly work with you and your chosen lender.
 In addition, please be advised students generally need to apply with a credit-worthy co-signer.
 PLUS loans are also available for parents of undergraduate students and graduate students who filed the FAFSA and are enrolled at least half-time.
-A PLUS Request Form must be completed as well to ensure disbursement of funds.

 I will only be taking 3 credits this summer; can I still apply for aid?

 If you are only taking 3 credits during the entire summer session, you will not be eligible for a Federal Stafford loan.
-In order to obtain a summer Stafford loan a minimum of 6 credits for the combined summer 1 & 2 sessions is necessary.
+In order to utilize a Stafford loan during summer a minimum of 6 credits for the combined summer 1 & 2 sessions is required.
 You may apply for a private loan using a lender that permits borrowing for students enrolled less than half-time.
 Rider will gladly work with you and your chosen lender.
 In addition, be advised students generally need to apply with a credit-worthy co-signer.

 When will I hear from the Office of Financial Aid?

-A financial aid counselor will review your application to determine how much you can apply for to cover summer expenses and will send out a letter indicating which loan you may apply for and the maximum amount.
-This letter will be sent to your Rider email account; no paper letters will be sent.
+A financial aid counselor will review your application to determine any potential aid eligibility or indicate how much you can apply for in a loan to cover summer expenses and will send you an email.
+This notification will be sent to your Rider email account.

-When I receive the letter, what do I do then?
+When I receive the notification, what do I do then?

-If you have been awarded a Stafford loan, you do not need to fill out any additional paperwork unless this is your first time receiving a Stafford loan.
-If it is your first time, you need to fill out a Master Promissory Note (MPN) and also complete Entrance Counseling at www.studentloans.gov.
-You may contact our office if you are in need of these documents.
-If you are applying for a private loan you need to complete an application with the lender (links below) and be approved.
+If you have already accepted a Stafford loan, you do not need to fill out any additional document unless this is your first time borrowing a Stafford loan.
+If it is your first time, you need to fill out a Master Promissory Note (MPN) and also complete Entrance Counseling at www.studentaid.gov.
+If you are applying for a private loan you need to complete an application with the lender (links below) and be credit approved.
 The lender will then notify Rider that you have a loan awaiting school certification and your funds can be processed.

 Can I receive scholarships or grants for summer?

-Scholarships and grants generally are not awarded during summer school, except Pell grants for eligible students.
+Scholarships and grants generally are not offered during summer school, except Pell grants for eligible students.

 Can I transfer my financial aid to another college for instance a county college?